danieldbr/aks_mlops/README.md

 Use case of AKS delivering scalable infrastructure for machine learning tasks.

 ## Scenario
-MLOps process needs to deploy containers for two different needs:<br>
+MLOps process needs to deploy containers for:
-1. Deployments for model training and internal network
+1. Model training restricted to internal network.
-2. Deployments for model serving and open to internet
+2. Model serving accessible over the internet.

 ## AKS Infrastructure
 ### Architecture Decisions